-- 1. Start by displaying the image you want to use.
-It can be an image from either a computer or video source such as a DVD player or digital camera. - 2.
-Press the Menu button on the remote control, highlight the User's Logo menu, and press Enter.
+Start by displaying the image you want to use.
+It can be an image from either a computer or video source such as a DVD player or digital camera.
+Then follow these steps to capture the image and transfer it to the projector:

+1. Press the Menu button on the remote control, highlight the User's Logo menu, and press Enter.

-- 3. When you see the screen shown at right, select Yes and press Enter.
-A selection box displays over the image. - 4.
+- 2. When you see the screen shown at right, select Yes and press Enter.
+A selection box displays over the image. - 3.
 Use the pointer button to select the area of the image you want to use.
-Then press Enter. - 5.
+Then press Enter. - 4.
 When you see the message "Select this image?" highlight Yes and press Enter.